BlaireLeone/bulma-clean-theme/autonomous-vehicles-and-bikes-part-1.md

 *AV Collisions*

-Despite sensationalist belief, the majority of AV incidents are not explosive or fatal, nor are head on collisions representative of the accidents that self-driving vehicles usually engage in.
+Despite sensationalist belief, the majority of AV incidents are not explosive or fatal, nor are head-on collisions representative of the accidents that self-driving vehicles usually engage in.
 In the US especially, we are prone to think that fatal high-speed collisions are the norm for the AVs, given media coverage of such incidents as Elaine Herzerb (who I discuss in Part 2) and also Tesla’s [numerous highway crashes](https://insideevs.com/tag/tesla-autopilot/).

 [Tentative research](http://www.umich.edu/~umtriswt/PDF/UMTRI-2015-34_Abstract_English.pdf]) from 2019 has shown that, in actuality, rear-end collisions make up the majority of AV accidents at 64.2% - a staggeringly high number considering that the next most frequent accident type for AVs are angle crashes (those that mostly occur at intersections with cars collide when driving at perpendicular directions or turning) at 31.4%.
 Even [conventional vehicles](https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/812981) (CVs) with a human driver don’t get close to that rear ending stat; only 28.3% of motor vehicle accidents in the US are rear ends (Though rear-end and angle collisions are still the first and second most common crash type for conventional vehicles).
 On top of all that, AVs are far more likely to be rear-ended by other vehicles than to do the rear-ending themselves.
 It’s speculated that this is due to the unconventional way AVs drive.
 In sticking to the letter of the law as they are programmed to do, they tend to confuse human drivers who are more likely to speed, tailgate, hug the side line, shoot the gaps etc. And, as AVs are hyper aware of any pedestrians or vehicles in front of them, they are more likely to fully stop for their protection, encountering situations where human drivers may instead slow down, make a wide berth, or, if what the AV was perceiving wasn’t actually another person at all, keep on at normal speed.